 While there are several different lettered plans available, most people find that three specific options provide the best combination of coverage and value.
 These are the plans that come up most often in conversations for good reason.
 Let’s walk through the most popular choices for Virginians so you can get a clear picture of how they work and which one might be the right fit for your needs and budget.

-Plan G: The Most Comprehensive Choice
+Plan G: The Go-To for Comprehensive Coverage

 Plan G is often the top choice for people who want simple, predictable healthcare costs.
 With this plan, your only major out-of-pocket expense for Medicare-covered services is the annual Medicare Part B deductible.
 Once you’ve paid that amount for the year, your plan covers the rest.
 This comprehensive coverage makes it an incredibly popular choice in Virginia.
 If you prefer paying a higher monthly premium in exchange for knowing you won’t face a lot of surprise medical bills, Plan G is an excellent option.
 It offers true peace of mind and makes budgeting for your healthcare much more straightforward.